World Press Freedom Index 2021: India’s rank, parameters, and facts

 The ranking of the participating countries is done based on some parameters.

 The parameters to decide the Press freedom include:-

 4. Legislative framework

 6. Quality of the infrastructure that supports the production of news and information

 Key points of World Press Freedom Index 2021:-

 1. A total of 180 countries evaluated.

-2. Norway is ranked top in the Index for the fourth consecutive year while Finland and Denmark in second and third place.
+2. Norway is ranked top in the Index for the fifth consecutive year while Finland and Denmark in second and third place.

 5. South Asian countries performed very poorly in this index.
 China ranked 177th, Pakistan at 145th, and Bangladesh at 152nd.